dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 A function with no argument

-Somefunctionsdon’tuseanyarguments.Forexample,Excelhasafewbuilt-inworksheet functions that don’t use arguments.
+Somefunctionsdon'tuseanyarguments.Forexample,Excelhasafewbuilt-inworksheet functions that don't use arguments.
 These include RAND, TODAY,andNOW.

-Here’sanexampleofacustomfunctionwithnoarguments.Thefollowingfunc-
+Here'sanexampleofacustomfunctionwithnoarguments.Thefollowingfunc-

-tionreturnstheUserNamepropertyoftheApplicationobject.ThisnameappearsintheGeneraltaboftheExcelOptionsdialogbox.Thissimplebutusefulexampleshowstheonlywayyoucangettheuser’snametoappearinaworksheetcell: Function User()
+tionreturnstheUserNamepropertyoftheApplicationobject.ThisnameappearsintheGeneraltaboftheExcelOptionsdialogbox.Thissimplebutusefulexampleshowstheonlywayyoucangettheuser'snametoappearinaworksheetcell: Function User()

 '  Returns the name of the current user